-- monitoring and adjusting, if necessary, the reset index and interest rate related to our RMBS and our financings; - attempting to structure our financing agreements to have a range of different maturities, terms, amortizations and interest rate adjustment periods; - using derivatives, financial futures, swaps, options, caps, floors and forward sales to adjust the interest rate sensitivity of our investments and our borrowings; - using securitization financing to lower average cost of funds relative to short-term financing vehicles further allowing us to receive the benefit of attractive terms for an extended period of time in contrast to short term financing and maturity dates of the investments included in the securitization; and - actively managing, on an aggregate basis, the interest rate indices, interest rate adjustment periods, and gross reset margins of our investments and the interest rate indices and adjustment periods of our financings.
+- · monitoring and adjusting, if necessary, the reset index and interest rate related to our RMBS and our financings; - · attempting to structure our financing agreements to have a range of different maturities, terms, amortizations and interest rate adjustment periods; - · using derivatives, financial futures, swaps, options, caps, floors and forward sales to adjust the interest rate sensitivity of our investments and our borrowings; - using securitization financing to lower average cost of funds relative to short-term financing vehicles further allowing us to receive the benefit of attractive terms for an extended period of time in contrast to short term financing and maturity dates of the investments included in the securitization; and - actively managing, on an aggregate basis, the interest rate indices, interest rate adjustment periods, and gross reset margins of our investments and the interest rate indices and adjustment periods of our financings.

 Our efforts to manage our assets and liabilities are concerned with the timing and magnitude of the re-pricing of assets and liabilities.
 We attempt to control risks associated with interest rate movements.
-Methods for evaluating interest rate risk include an analysis of our interest rate sensitivity "gap", which is the difference between interest-earning assets and interest-bearing liabilities maturing or re-pricing within a given time period.
-A gap is considered positive when the amount of interest-rate sensitive liabilities.
-A gap is considered negative when the amount of interest-rate sensitive liabilities exceeds interest-rate sensitive assets.
-During a period of rising interest rates, a negative gap would tend to adversely affect net interest income, while a positive gap would tend to result in an increase in net interest income, while a positive gap would tend to affect net interest income adversely.
+Methods for evaluating interest rate risk include an analysis of our interest rate sensitivit "gap", which is the difference between interest-earning assets and interest-bearing liabilities maturing or re-pricing within a given time period.
+A gap is considered positive when the amount of interest-rate sensitive assets exceeds the amount of interest-rate sensitive liabilities.
+A gap is considered negative when the amount of interest-rate sensitive assets.
+During a period of rising interest rates, a negative gap would tend to adversely affect net interest income, while a positive gap would tend to result in an increase in net interest income.
+During a period of falling interest rates, a negative gap would tend to result in an increase in net interest income adversely.
 Because different types of assets and liabilities with the same or similar maturities may react differently to changes in overall market rates or conditions, changes in interest rates may affect net interest income positively or negatively even if an institution were perfectly matched in each maturity category.

-The following table sets forth the estimated maturity or re-pricing of our interest-earning assets and interest-bearing liabilities at June 30, 2010.
+The following table sets forth the estimated maturity or re-pricing of our interest-earning assets and interest-bearing liabilities at September 30, 2010.
 The amounts of assets and liabilities shown within a particular period were determined in accordance with the contractual terms of the assets and liabilities, except adjustable-rate loans, and securities are included in the period in which their interest rates are first scheduled to adjust and not in the period in which they mature and does include the effect of the interest rate swaps.
 The interest rate sensitivity of our assets and liabilities in the table could vary substantially if based on actual prepayment experience.